 “People are starting to play with the idea that there might be a better way of doing things than just the traditional meat and dairy way of cooking.
 They’re finding that more and more chefs around the world are playing with plant-based ingredients with more vegetables, and society is accepting it.
 And that’s the driver for the change.”*

-Chef Shane Witters Hicks, Escoffier Boulder Graduate, Founder of The Soulful Spread, Culinary Specialist at Hungry Planet®
+Chef Shane Witters Hicks, Escoffier Boulder Graduate & Private Chef/Educator, The Soulful Spread

 Just as important, be sure to get plenty of healthy fats and carbohydrates in your diet to avoid energy crashes.
 Fruits and veggies are great carbohydrate sources, but whole grains like farro, brown rice, wild rice, and millet are beneficial, too.
 Nut butters and plant-based oils (like avocado, coconut, or olive oil) are considered healthy sources of fat.